 Funding commitment.
-According to Figure 18b, state commitment defined as funding per \$1,000 of personal income was below the regional and national benchmarks in 2015.
+According to Figure 18b, state commitment defined as funding per \$1,000 of personal income was below the regional but slightly above the national benchmark in 2015.

 Source: SHEEO.
 (2017).
 State higher education finance: FY 16.
 Estimates have been adjusted for inflation.